Make your Christmas even more magical this year by booking now to see Santa Claus at The Bowes Museum in Barnard Castle.

-Admission to Santa’s grotto is £10 per child, with no charge for accompanying adults.
-This includes a gift and admission to the Museum.
-Children who are booked to see Santa between 14 – 16 December will be admitted free of charge to our popular annual Christmas Market, while adults will pay just £5, which also includes admission to the Museum.
+Admission to Santa’s grotto is £12 per child, with no charge for accompanying adults.
+This includes a gift and entry to the Museum.
+Children who are booked to see Santa between 13th and 15th December will be admitted free of charge to the Christmas Market, while adults will pay just £5.00, which also includes admission to the Museum.

 The Bowes Museum is open daily from 10am.
-Details of exhibitions and events can be found on the website at www.thebowesmuseum.org.uk
+Details of events and exhibitions can be found on the website at thebowesmuseum.org.uk